barfs/LP-Works_PMX/README.md

   * Select "System" to open the System Properties window.
   * In the System Properties window, find and click on the "Advanced system settings," then click the "Environment Variables" button.

-There will be two boxes: The upper one is the user variables, the lower is the system variables.
+There will be two sections in the Environment Variables window: The upper one is the user variables, the lower is the system variables.

 ![Alternate method image](./img/sas.png "How it appears in Windows 11")